-- There are material limitations with making available preliminary estimates of our financial results for the fiscal year ended December 31, 2023 prior to the completion of our and our auditor's financial review procedures for such period. - Prior to this offering, there has been no public market for our common stock, and we cannot assure you that a market for our common stock will develop or that the market price of shares of our common stock will not decline following the offering. - Purchases of our shares of common stock by us under the Company 10b5-1 Plan may result in the price of our shares of common stock being higher than the price might otherwise exist in the open market and may result in dilution in our NAV per share. - · Sales of substantial amounts of our common stock in the public market may have an adverse effect on the market price of our common stock.
+- Prior to this offering, there has been no public market for our common stock, and we cannot assure you that a market for our common stock will develop or that the market price of shares of our common stock will not decline following the offering. - Purchases of our shares of common stock by us under the Company 10b5-1 Plan may result in the price of our shares of common stock being higher than the price might otherwise exist in the open market and may result in dilution in our NAV per share. - Sales of substantial amounts of our common stock in the public market may have an adverse effect on the market price of our common stock.

-THE OFFERING SUMMARY Common Stock Offered by Us 5,500,000 shares (or 6,325,000 shares if the underwriters exercise their option to purchase additional shares of our common stock).
-Common Stock to be Outstanding after this Offering 54,815,740 shares (or 55,640,740 shares if the underwriters exercise their option to purchase additional shares of our common stock).
-Use of Proceeds Our net proceeds from this offering will be approximately \$99.28 million, or approximately \$114.17 million if the underwriters exercise their option to purchase additional shares of our common stock, based on the offering price of \$18.05 per share.
-We intend to use the net proceeds of this offering to repay all of the outstanding indebtedness under the Revolving Credit Facility and the SMBC Financing Facility, to make investments in middle market companies in accordance with our investment objective and strategies and for general corporate purposes.
+THE OFFERING SUMMARY Common Stock Offered by Us shares (or shares if the underwriters exercise their option to purchase additional shares of our common stock).
+Common Stock to be Outstanding after this Offering shares (or shares if the underwriters exercise their option to purchase additional shares of our common stock).
+Use of Proceeds Our net proceeds from this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional shares of our common stock, based on an offering price of \$ per share (the mid-point of the estimated initial public offering price range).
+We intend to use the net proceeds of this offering to repay a portion of outstanding indebtedness under the Facility, to make investments in middle market companies in accordance with our investment objective and strategies and for general corporate purposes.
 See "Use of Proceeds."
 Proposed Symbol on the NYSE "NCDL" Distributions We intend to pay quarterly distributions to our shareholders out of assets legally available for distribution, as determined by our Board in its discretion and in accordance with the RIC requirements.
+On , 2023, our Board declared a dividend of \$ per share for the quarter ending , 2023, which will be payable on , 2023 to shareholders of record on , 2023.
+Shares offered in this prospectus will be entitled to receive this dividend payment.
 The specific tax characteristics of our distributions will be reported to shareholders after the end of the calendar year.
 Future quarterly distributions, if any, will be determined by our Board.
 See " Distributions ."
 To maintain our tax treatment as a RIC, we must make certain distributions.
 See Certain U.S. Federal Income Tax Considerations-Taxation as a Regulated Investment Company. "